-- Upfront payment plan: Payment plan options, including total cost, are given before you decide to accept.
+- Upfront payment plan: Affirm shows you the payment plan options, including your total cost, before you decide to accept.
 You can choose your desired plan and see all of the information, selecting what works for you.

 - Might improve your credit: Some retailer plans report to the credit bureaus, so your payment history could show up on your report.
 If you make on-time payments, positive payment activity will potentially be reported and could help improve your credit score

 - Interest rates could be high: Interest rates vary by retailer and payment plan.
-As a result, interest rates could be high.
-These rates could potentially be even higher than credit card rates.
+As a result, interest rates could be high—potentially even higher than credit card rates.
 You might be able to find other personal loans with lower APRs.

-- No refund on interest paid: If you return an item you bought using Affirm, you’ll get a refund for the purchase price, you won’t receive a refund on the interest you’ve already paid.
-So, if you’ve made some payments, or interest has accrued, you’re on the hook for that interest.
+- No refund on interest paid: If you return an item you bought using Affirm, you’ll get a refund for the purchase price, but you won’t receive a refund on the interest you’ve already paid.

-- No rewards program: Unlike when paying with some credit cards, you won’t be able to amass rewards points or cash back when paying with Affirm.
+- No rewards program: Unlike when paying with some credit cards, you won’t be able to earn rewards points or cash back when paying with Affirm.

 - Not every loan will improve your credit: While some payments are reported to credit bureaus, not every plan is reported.
-As a result, you might not see an improvement in your credit, even if you pay on time.
+As a result, you might not see an improvement in your credit score, even if you pay on time.
 Most other personal loans are reported to the credit bureaus.

 Because different retailers offer different plan options, the rates and terms vary widely.
-However, in general, you can expect various interest rates, ranging from 0% APR financing with some retailers up to 30% APR financing at others.
+However, in general, you can expect interest rates to range from 0% APR financing up to 30%.

 Interest doesn’t compound, so you’ll only pay a flat interest rate on each purchase.

 Most loans are available for three, six, or 12 months.
-However, there are circumstances in which, for smaller purchases, you might be able to get a loan term as short as one month.
+However, in some circumstances, like for smaller purchases, you might be able to get a loan for as little as one month.
 For larger purchases, a retailer might allow you to pay over the course of 48 months.
 Many personal loans have longer repayment periods, so Affirm offers the potential for short-term financing without the high interest rates of payday loans.